vincelemke99/Data-Mining-Project/README.md

+# This i a cloned Respority of a Studentproject of á Data Mining Course.
+I wrote the Modelling parrt (see Regression Nodels).

 # Used-Car-Data-Mining

 Welcome to the Data Mining project revolving around the Craig's List-based used-car dataset.
 The goal of this project is to predict the price of listed vehicles.